thedataquarry/zola-blog/content/posts/embedded-db-1/index.md

 1. Gain a sizeable user community that advocates for its use
 1. Offer a managed cloud service that builds on top of the open-source version, with added convenience features -- from a pricing perspective, it would be essential that the cost is on par with (or lower than) tried-and-tested client/server databases

-{% tip(header="Note") %}
 One can only speculate, and **time** will tell how successful the various monetization strategies of embedded databases will be.
 My personal take is that there is already ample opportunity in both small and large organizations to use embedded databases for a wide variety of use cases, and the three vendors I've mentioned in this post, in my view, seem the best-positioned in their domains to be 💰 commercially successful in the long run.
-{% end %}

 ### DuckDB + MotherDuck

-In early 2023, DuckDB made significant strides on the monetization front, with its [MotherDuck](https://motherduck.com/company/) commercial cloud offering (currently in beta).
-It offers the following convenience features on top of its open-source offering[^4], designed specifically for serverless deployment on the cloud.
+In early 2023, DuckDB made a significant announcement related to its monetization strategy, with its [MotherDuck](https://motherduck.com/company/) commercial entity spin-off entity.
+MotherDuck offers the following convenience features on top of open-source offering DuckDB[^4], designed specifically for serverless operation on the cloud.

 * Convenient persistent storage via a managed service
 * Hybrid execution mode, allowing seamlessly combining querying from in-memory, on-disk, or on-cloud, in a fully distributed fashion